mbeckdev/js30-08-canvas/README.md

-This is just going along a #javascript30 tutorial
+This is just going along a #javascript30 tutorial. https://javascript30.com/

 ## Notes for the future